CBS-HPC/.github/profile/README.md

 To use UCloud for research projects, e.g., with several collaborators/student assistants, etc., you can either:

 - Request resources from a local CBS pool of computing and storage resources.
 You apply from UCloud by sending a grant request.
 If you have any questions about requesting resources, please contact RDM Support.
+-
-- Apply for the bi-annual ​application round for the national HPC resources (see "Latest news" section at the beginning of this page)
+- Apply for the bi-annual application round for the national HPC resources (see "Latest news" section at the beginning of this page)